Celebrating Love, Beauty & International Friendship

-Each March, Macon becomes a pink cotton-spun paradise of delight as over 300,000 Yoshino cherry trees bloom in all their glory.
-And for 10 days, festival-lovers are treated to one of the most extravagant displays of springtime color in the nation as they visit the town referred to by Congressional Records as the Cherry Blossom Capital of the World.
+Each March, Macon becomes a pink, cotton-spun paradise as over 350,000 Yoshino cherry trees bloom in all their glory.
+For 10 days, festival-lovers are treated to one of the most extravagant displays of springtime color in the nation as they visit the town referred to by Congressional Records as the Cherry Blossom Capital of the World.

 As the years passed, Macon’s Yoshino cherry trees grew quickly in number, attracting the attention and admiration of long-time residents and newcomers alike.
-One particular individual struck by their beauty was Carolyn Crayton, a woman who had relocated to Macon from North Carolina during the early seventies with her husband Lee.
+One particular individual struck by their beauty was Carolyn Crayton, a woman who had relocated to Macon from North Carolina during the early seventies with her husband, Lee Crayton.

 After admiring the trees’ unique beauty, Crayton had the opportunity to speak with Fickling at a company picnic.

 To start the project, Fickling agreed to donate the trees if she would organize the planting.
-A community effort, spearheaded by local families and corporations ensued, leading to the planting of approximately 500 Yoshino cherry trees on Sat., Nov.
-24, 1973, with the first trees planted along Wesleyan Woods, Guerry and Oxford Dr.
+A community effort, spearheaded by local families and corporations ensued, leading to the planting of approximately 500 Yoshino cherry trees on Saturday, November 24, 1973, with the first trees planted along Wesleyan Woods, Guerry Drive, and Oxford Road.

-Despite its humble beginnings, the festival has become one of the Top 20 Events in the South, Top 50 Events in the U.S. and Top 100 Events in North America.
-It has grown from a three-day festival with 30 events, to a 10-day celebration featuring hundreds of events planned to entertain all ages and backgrounds.
+Despite its humble beginnings, the festival has become one of the Top 20 Events in the South, Top 50 Events in the U.S., and Top 100 Events in North America.
+It has grown from a 3-day festival with 30 events to a month-long celebration featuring hundreds of events planned to entertain all ages and backgrounds.